-To date, less than 5% of the classical Tibetan texts and only 15% of the classical Chinese texts have been translated into modern languages.
+As of 2010, less than 5% of the classical Tibetan texts and 15% of the classical Chinese texts had been translated into modern languages.

-In the case of the Tibetan texts, most of the efforts made by translators, scholars and teachers have gone into works that belong to the non-canonical, indigenous literature of each lineage that have been the traditional basis for study.
-There are compelling arguments for enlarging the attention given to the works in the Kangyur and Tengyur, which are the common source of all the Tibetan lineages, and an important heritage to be shared with Buddhists everywhere.
+In the case of the Tibetan texts, to date most of the efforts made by translators, scholars and teachers have gone into works that belong to the non-canonical, indigenous literature of each lineage that are the traditional basis for study.
+It is therefore critical to strengthen the attention given to the works in the Kangyur and Tengyur, which are the primary source of all the Tibetan lineages, and an important heritage to be shared with Buddhists everywhere.

 Rapid Disappearance of Traditional Knowledge

-Oral lineages of detailed understanding and spiritual practice based on these texts have endured for centuries in traditional Buddhist cultures in Asia, until the present day.
+Oral lineages of detailed understanding and spiritual practice based on these texts have endured for centuries in traditional Buddhist cultures throughout Asia.

 The number of such scholars and masters is ever dwindling, and it is vital that their unique knowledge of the texts, and of the classical languages in which they are written, be supported in the work of translation.